How to Root Almost Any Android Device the Simple Way.

 - Ilość komentarzy

-If you own an Android device you have probably at some stage heard or the terms “root” or “rooting your phone” these might seem like strange terms, but in the terms of android they mean opening up a world of possibilities.
-Firstly the basic principle of “rooting” an android device is to grant access to the “superuser” permissions, basically working in the same way having administrator rights on a Windows PC does.
+If you own an Android device you have probably at some stage heard or the terms “root” or “rooting your phone” these might seem like strange terms, but in the terms of Android they mean opening up a world of possibilities.
+The basic principle of “rooting” an Android device is to grant access to the “superuser permissions", this basically works in the same way having administrator rights on a Windows PC does..

 As rooting your Android device does come with some risks it’s best to make sure you know what you are getting into before performing a root on your phone, especially if your phone is new and still under the manufacturer's warranty.
-The general rule when rooting is that it will void your warranty.
-However, in most occasions root access can be removed, weather this will make your warranty valid again, it’s hard to say.
-Just incase its best be edge on the side of caution.
+The general rule when rooting is that it will void your warranty, however, in most occasions, root access can be removed, whether this will make your warranty valid again, is hard to say.
+Either way, it's best to edge on the side of caution.

-The main advantage of rooting your device is simply being able to remove unwanted, unneeded, factory installed apps and system files that waste valuable storage space and consume battery power, although it's not only limited to this, you can also get access to controlling status lights, rebooting, and even touch input calibrations.
-There is also the ability to force newer versions of the Android operating system on your device if Google no longer officially supports your current model.
+The main advantage of rooting your device is simply being able to remove unwanted, unneeded, factory installed apps and system files that waste valuable storage space and consume battery power, although it's not only limited to this.
+You can also get access to controlling status lights, rebooting, and even touch input calibrations.
+On top of this, there is also the option to force newer versions of the Android operating system on your device if Google and your manufacturer no longer officially support your current model.

-Rooting can be quite a complicated and daunting challenge depending on the brand, model and type of method you wish to use.
-However there are some options available that make rooting your phone super simple and quite safe, and most of them cover a large range of devices.
+Rooting can be quite a complicated and daunting challenge depending on the brand and model of your phone, as well as the type of rooting method you wish to use.
+Thankfully, there are options available that make rooting your phone super simple and quite safe, the one we will be using for this guide is called KingRoot and it sports an enormous list of compatible devices.

-KingRoot is definitely one of the best and easiest rooting solutions available online and boasts a huge library of supported models and brands, such as Samsung, HTC, Google, Huawei, and LG as for models they claim to have over 100,000 devices supported.
-(I was unlucky enough that the HTC One_M8 non international, wasn’t supported) So to get started.
+KingRoot is definitely one of the best and easiest rooting solutions available online and boasts a huge library of supported models and brands, such as Samsung, HTC, Google, Huawei, and LG.
+As for models, they claim to have over 100,000 devices supported.
+(I was unlucky enough that the HTC One_M8 non-international, wasn’t supported)